 Playing live shows in a band is possibly one of the more underlooked elements of success.
 After all, let’s not forget that the notion of “a band” or a “singer” comes from the live performance.
 These days, recording at home or in a studio is much more accessible to a wide range of people - which is amazing.
 However, you need to back your release with some live music.
 There is probably only one percent of artists that can rely solely on releasing music and never showing their face.

 Instead, try to book a few local shows to start generating some attention.
 I firmly believe that you need to conquer your local scene before you can look elsewhere.

 5. You don’t have realistic expectations

-Instead, just remember that every step counts and that if you’re expectations are more reasonable, then you’ll be happier with the success that you do receive, instead of seeing it as below you.
+Instead, just remember that every step counts and that if your expectations are more reasonable, you’ll be happier with the success that you do receive instead of seeing it as below you.

 Green Light Go: Talk it over with your band and make sure you're all on the same page!

 Sharing is Caring: Think you know somebody that could benefit from these tips?
 Feel free to share or tweet it.
 Comments and feedback always appreciated @p_corsi